Automatic scaling

 Cluster Autoscaler automatically modifies the number of nodes in a group depending on the load.

 When creating a node group, select an automatic scaling type and set the minimum, maximum, and initial number of nodes in the group.
-Kubernetes will check the pod status and the load on the nodes from time to time adjusting the group size as needed:
+Kubernetes will periodically check the pod status and node load on the nodes, adjusting the group size as required:

 - If pods cannot be assigned due to a lack of vCPUs or RAM on the existing nodes, the number of nodes in the group will gradually increase to the specified maximum size.